kaust-rccl/Dist-DL-training/nemo/experiments/data_parallel/README.md

 5. Running NeMo Factory inside the container
 6. Logging timestamps and runtime

-Below is a high-level explanation of each part of the script, taking the [single_gpu.slurm](1_gpu/single_gpu.slurm) as a reference.
+Below is a high-level explanation of each part of the script, taking the [single_gpu.slurm](llama31_8b/1_gpu/single_gpu.slurm) as a reference.

+The SLURM script used in this workshop is **nearly identical** for both LLaMA 3.1 8B and Mixtral 8×7B.
+Both models are launched using the same NeMo Factory command structure, the same caching setup, and the same data-parallel configuration.

+The **only difference** is a single configuration override required by Mixtral because it is a **Mixture-of-Experts (MoE)** model.

 ---